Cloud Deploy: Strategic Leadership in 0→1 Product Research & Cross-Functional Scale

 Impact & Outcomes

-• Strategic Resource Allocation:
+• Strategic Product Resource Allocation:

-1. executive-level decision to de-invest in cloud suite product GCE support for the DevOps portfolio, strategically redirecting engineering resources.
+1. Executive-level decision to de-invest in cloud suite product GCE support for the DevOps portfolio, strategically redirecting engineering resources.
 This was a high-speed, high-stakes decision that earned a PM Director spot bonus.

 Next